wildelaw/resellers-inventory-mgmt/docs/BUILD_EVALUATION.md

 - `build-opencode-glm-5.2`: 21 modules — adds `http-utils.ts`, `inventory-queries.ts`, `sales-queries.ts`, `rbac.ts`.
 Cleaner separation of concerns but deviates further from the spec's literal module list.

 ### 4.4 Documentation/comments
 All five branches include JSDoc on `calculateProfit` and `withAuth`. `build-claude-glm-5.2` has the most thorough header comments — e.g. `auth.ts` opens with a multi-line block explaining the JWT refresh strategy and why it's necessary for AUTH-02, and `inventory-logic.ts` documents the removalDate side-effect rules per status transition.
-Both Claude branches and pi include section-banner comments in `schema.ts`.
+Both Claude branches include section-banner comments in `schema.ts`.

 **Maintainability winner:** `build-claude-glm-5.2`.